techgrounds/cloud-6-repo-doubleAAD/README.md

         if currentTime.hour > 6 :
         print('Good evening from Ahmed')

-## Organization is Key!

-# 6 Dec 2021 i started my journey in AWS Cloud Engineer.
+- 6 Dec 2021 i started my journey in AWS Cloud Engineer.
-# With this Repository you can follow my progress in the Cloud!!.
+- With this Repository you can follow my progress in the Cloud!!.